-Each month, I am sharing with you my personal list of the best new zombie books launched during the previous month, books that zombie fans will love to read and some that even those that are not big zombie fans will enjoy as well.
+Here, I’m continually sharing with you my personal list of the best zombie books, books that zombie fans will love to read and some that even those that are not big zombie fans will enjoy as well.
 With each month seeing hundreds of new zombie novels launched on Amazon, it’s very difficult to select just a bunch – the top ones – and I try to do that for you.
-Although I might miss some really good books released during the previous month, at least I save you from going through all the poorly written novels out there.
+Although I might miss some really good books, at least I save you from going through all the poorly written novels out there.

-I decided to do this on a monthly basis after my friends and I kept saying that 90% of the new zombie books out there are not worth reading.
+My friends and I keep saying that 90% of the new zombie books out there are not worth reading.
 So why spend your money?
 Check out our list and you’ll have 10 great novels to read this month.
-So let’s not waste any time and let’s check them out – read on for Anything Zombie’s 10 best new zombie books to read in October!
+So let’s not waste any time and let’s check them out – read on!

 The Fire Sisters – A.G.
 Henley